 But, people of the world, let me burst this bubble and tell you the truth.
 Women want and crave for sex as much as men do, and many times a little more.
 The word ‘sexual desire’ has been proportionately linked with the word dignity because of which they hide it and even avoid exploring their own bodies.
 When women do anything that is ‘unacceptable’, feelings of shame and guilt come into the picture.

-Aitraaz clearly made a distinction between how and what makes up for both a good and bad woman.
+Aitraaz clearly made a distinction between how and what makes up for a good and A bad woman.

 There are many taboos attached to female sexuality, such as ‘women don’t masturbate’ or that ‘women do not watch porn’.
 Even though the film tries to break a few myths, most viewers still consider Priyanka’s overt and direct demand for sexual pleasure as something only bad women do.

 She wanted power, prestige, status, and money.
 But ding-dong!
-In comes the sexist, insecure mindset of Akshay Kumar which made him feel that she did not love him, as a result of which he decided to force upon her his desire of keeping the child.
+In comes the sexist, insecure mindset of Akshay Kumar which made him feel that she did not love him, as a result of which he decided to leave her because she had an abortion.

 For a moment, let us question why a woman who is over-ambitious and career-oriented, seen as bad?
 Isn’t it very much possible that a woman might not be ready to handle the pressure of balancing both family and work life?
 Women’s careers and individual identity are given much less importance than that of a man.